How to Plant, Grow, and Care for a Loquat Tree

 In areas which have late spring or early summer rain, or which have high humidity, fire blight is relatively common.
 Transmitted by bees, it turns young shoots brown and kills off the leaves.

-There are some bactericides which are used to help prevent fire blight, but once the young shoots are infected, they need to be removed and destroyed.
+Once the young shoots are infected, remove and destroy them.
 You will need to cut back infected material well into green and healthy wood to prevent its spread.

 Pear blight acts similarly to fire blight, but is only particularly common in California.
 The same treatment applies, as both are bacterial infections.